DanielleMStevens/logseq/pages/A Chromosomal Insertion Toolbox for Promoter Probing, Mutant Complementation, and Pathogenicity Studies in Ralstonia solanacearum.md

 - **Introduction:**
 	- the eps promoter (Pep) driving transcription of the operon for exopolysaccharide synthesis is controlled by a cell-density-dependent regulator
 	- Genome sequencing has revealed an enormous number of genes whose role is unknown.
-	- marked the start of genome-wide approaches to unravel its interaction, specificity, and adaptation toward the plant hos
+	- marked the start of genome-wide approaches to unravel its interaction, specificity, and adaptation toward the plant host
+	- However, the study of gene function in R. solanacearum has been somewhat limited by the lack of stable expression systems.